-What are the best ways of finding accommodation?
+What are the best ways to find accommodation?

-If you’re looking for accommodation in the private renting sector (i.e. not a student halls of residence) a good starting point for searching is to register to use the University of London Housing Services’ database.
-They have registered landlords and letting agents advertising properties, and they are looking specifically for student tenants.
+If you're studying in London, a good starting point is to register to use the University of London Housing Services’ database (ULHS).
+This contains details of registered landlords and letting agents advertising properties looking specifically for student tenants.

-Properties for the next academic year are advertised on here from May onwards.
-Access to the database is restricted, so you will need to provide your student ID number.
+Properties for the next academic year are advertised from May onwards.
+Access to the database is restricted, so you'll need to complete the registration form and provide your King's student ID number.

 Important to know: